Affiliate links on Android Authority may earn us a commission. Learn more.

 - Click Siri.

-- Choose Enable Ask Siri, then Enable.
+- Choose Enable Ask Siri, followed by Enable.

 On other devices